 With her top priorities being transparency and accountability, Laura initiated the City Auditor’s Fraud Hotline upon taking office, so tips on City fraud, waste and abuse could be reported anonymously.
 She testified before the California Senate Local Government Committee in support of California’s whistleblower laws which enables anyone to report suspected fraud without fear of retaliation.
 She also encourages residents, City employees, vendors and business owners to share with the Office suggestions on how the City can do better.

 Born and raised in Long Beach, Laura attended Wilson High School and Long Beach City College.
 She graduated from California State University, Long Beach with a degree in accounting and earned her law degree (JD) at Pacific Coast University School of Law.
 She is a Certified Public Accountant (CPA) and Certified Fraud Examiner (CFE).

-In addition to her public service, Laura supports many community organizations including the Long Beach Neighborhood Foundation.
-She is also a member of the Long Beach Rotary Club and serves on the Honorary Board of Governors of Leadership Long Beach.
-Laura lives in Long Beach with her husband Jim and their daughter Kelly.
+In addition to her public service, Laura supports many community organizations.
+She is a member of the Long Beach Rotary Club, serves on the Honorary Board of Governors of Leadership Long Beach, and is a steering committee member for Educare.